ClassicCollins/classicMedNER/README.md

 # classicMedNER
 Named Entity Recognition (NER)
-NER is the process of classifying entities into predefined categories such as person, date, time, location, organisation, proffession etC
+NER is the process of classifying entities into predefined categories such as person, date, time, location, organisation, proffession etc.
 This particular NER is developed and customized for medical records.The task is to deploy a named extraction pipeline using Tensorflow/keras.
 The target for the NER pipeline is to identify and etract Type element in each tag across the records.
 For example.
 "Vicente Blair, M.D., Yovani Vergara and their escort  visited Doctors Hospital North in Georgia to treat VALDEZ, Harlan"

 Vincente Blair - B-Doctor

 Yovani Vergara - I-b-doctor

 and - O

 their -O

 escort -O

 Visited - O

-Doctors Hospital North - B-Hospital in - O
+Doctors Hospital North - B-Hospital

+in - O

 Georgia - B-State

 to - O

 treat - O

 VALDEZ, Harlan - B-Patience

 TOOLS and LIBRARIES: